sh-steph/OC_Project03/README.md

 ## Where to start ?

+For the back end of the project, you'll first need to run the following command `docker-compose up` at the project root to generate the database using docker.
+Then import the **back-end** folder into your dedicated IDE (IntelliJ, Eclipse...), `build` and `run` the application.

 For the front-end part of the project, go to the **front-end** folder to generate the **node_module** by executing the following command `npm install`.
 Once the installation is complete, run the command `npm start` to execute the application and navigate to the URL provided (the default URL is `http://localhost:4200/`).

-For the back end of the project, you'll first need to run the following command `docker-compose up` at the project root to generate the database using docker, then import the **back-end** folder into your dedicated IDE (IntelliJ, Eclipse...), `build` and `run` the application.

 <details>
   <summary>Development organization</summary>